DuncanRuns/Hermes/README.md

 On initialize, a json file named [PID].json (PID = process id) will be placed in a global location and contain the game path, game version, and all fabric mods loaded (display names, ids, versions).
 A shared lock is held on the file to indicate the instance is still alive.
 The file should be deleted on exit, but bad shutdowns may lead to the file lingering.
-A copy of the file will also be made in `.minecraft/hermes/instances/`, and will also be locked and deleted on exit.
+A copy of the file will also be made in `[Game Directory]/hermes/instances/`, and will also be locked and deleted on exit.

 Locations:

 - For all platforms, inside the game directory:
-  `./hermes/instances/[PID].json`
+  `[Game Directory]/hermes/instances/[PID].json`
 - Windows (if LOCALAPPDATA is defined):
   `C:\Users\[User]\AppData\Local\MCSRHermes\instances\[PID].json`
 - Windows (if LOCALAPPDATA is not defined, but APPDATA is):